melaniebrgr/learning-computer-science/05-system-design/03-cloud-services/03-aws-compute.md

 ### Elastic Container Registry (ECR)

 A registry where you can manage an docker image repository, which can then be used by ECS and EKS.

+## AWS Compute (specialsed)

+- Textract (OCR text extraction)
+- Rekognition (text-from-image detection)
+- Comprehend (sentiment)
+- Translate (lang-to-lang)
+- Polly (text-to-speech)
+- AI Services
+- Glue Crawler (crawl data stores and populate Glue catalog)
+- Database migration service
+- Glue DataBrew
+- Elastic MapReduce (EMR)
+- Bedrock (AI)
+- Sagemaker (ML model training)

+### Rekognition

+is a service for identifying objects within images or video (computer vision).
+It requires no knowledge of AI/ML.
+You can use it to

+- list of objects in an image with percent confidence rating, e.g. people, text, nsfw
+- analyse facial expressions and count people
+- identify celebrities

+### Transcribe

+is used for transcribing speech to text, it has an API that can be called and used in applications.
+Amazon translate translates text to different languages and has an API.
+Amazon Polly turns text to speech.
+Amazon Macie uses ML to identify PI and PHI in your S3 buckets.